Eigenvalue and Generalized Eigenvalue Problems: Tutorial: Introduction

 \section{Introduction}

-Eigenvalue and generalized eigenvalue problems play important roles in different fields of science, especially in machine learning.
-In eigenvalue problem, the eigenvectors represent the directions of the spread or variance of data and the corresponding eigenvalues are the magnitude of the spread in these directions \cite{jolliffe2011principal}.
+Eigenvalue and generalized eigenvalue problems play important roles in different fields of science, including machine learning, physics, statistics, and mathematics.
+In eigenvalue problem, the eigenvectors of a matrix represent the most important and informative directions of that matrix.
+For example, if the matrix is a covariance matrix of data, the eigenvectors represent the directions of the spread or variance of data and the corresponding eigenvalues are the magnitude of the spread in these directions \cite{jolliffe2011principal}.
 In generalized eigenvalue problem, these directions are impacted by another matrix.
 If the other matrix is the identity matrix, this impact is canceled and we will have the eigenvalue problem capturing the directions of the maximum spread.

 In this paper, we introduce the eigenvalue problem and generalized eigenvalue problem and we introduce their solutions.
 We also introduce the optimization problems which yield to the eigenvalue and generalized eigenvalue problems.
 Some examples of these optimization problems in machine learning are also introduced for better illustration.
 The examples include principal component analysis, kernel supervised principal component analysis, and Fisher discriminant analysis.